i-nino/KernelMode-Code/APCs/README.md

 # Kernel Apc Injection Demo

-Demo to inject a dll from a KMD.
+Demo to inject a dll from a KMD into a process (notepad.exe) on load.

 ![Alt Text](x64injection.gif)